Nouri al-Maliki: Relationship with the U.S.

-Al-Maliki hit back and said the Democratic senators were acting as if Iraq were "their property" and that they should "come to their senses" and "respect democracy".
+Al-Maliki said the Democratic senators were acting as if Iraq were "their property" and that they should "come to their senses" and "respect democracy".
 After 17 Iraqis were shot and killed by Blackwater USA security guards al-Maliki called on the U.S. embassy to stop working with the company and said: "What happened was a crime.
 It has left a deep grudge and anger, both inside the government and among the Iraqi people."

 Maliki's friendly gestures towards Iran have sometimes created tension between his government and the United States but he has also been willing to consider steps opposed by Tehran, particularly while carrying out negotiations with the United States on a joint-security pact.
 A June 2008 news report noted that al-Maliki's visit to Tehran seemed to be "aimed at getting Iran to tone down its opposition and ease criticism within Iraq".
 Al-Maliki said an agreement reached with the U.S. won't preclude good relations with neighbors like Iran.

 In August 2007, CNN reported that the firm of Barbour, Griffith & Rogers had "begun a public campaign to undermine the government of Iraqi Prime Minister Nuri al-Maliki".
 The network described BGR as a "powerhouse Republican lobbying firm with close ties to the White House".
 CNN also mentioned that Ayad Allawi is both al-Maliki's rival and BGR's client, although it did not assert that Allawi had hired BGR to undermine al-Maliki.